 B

-Tidal sites have already been identified that will produce one sixth or more of the UK’s power - and at prices competitive with modern gas turbines and undercutting those of the already ailing nuclear industry.
+Tidal sites have already been identified as producing one-sixth or more of the UK’s power - and at prices competitive with modern gas turbines and undercutting those of the already ailing nuclear industry.
 One site alone, the Pentland Firth, between Orkney and mainland Scotland, could produce 10% of the country’s electricity with banks of turbines under the sea, and another at Alderney in the Channel Islands three times the 1,200 megawatts of Britain’s largest and newest nuclear plant, Sizewell B, in Suffolk.
 Other sites identified include the Bristol Channel and the west coast of Scotland, particularly the channel between Campbeltown and Northern Ireland.

 C

-Work on designs for the new turbine blades and sites are well advanced at the University of Southampton’s sustainable energy research group.
+Work on designs for the new turbine blades and sites is well advanced at the University of Southampton’s sustainable energy research group.
 The first station is expected to be installed off Lynmouth in Devon shortly to test the technology in a venture jointly funded by the Department of Trade and Industry and the European Union.
 Abu Bakr Bahaj, in charge of the Southampton research, said: The prospects for energy from tidal currents are far better than from wind because the flows of water are predictable and constant.
-The technology for dealing with the hostile saline environment under the sea has been developed in the North Sea oil industry and much is already known about turbine blade design, because of wind power and ship propellers.
-There are a few technical difficulties, but I believe in the next five to ten years we will be installing commercial marine turbine farms.’
+The technology for dealing with the hostile saline environment under the sea has been developed in the North Sea oil industry, and much is already known about turbine blade design because of wind power and ship propellers.
+There are a few technical difficulties, but I believe in the next five to ten years, we will be installing commercial marine turbine farms.’
 Southampton has been awarded £215,000 over three years to develop the turbines and is working with Marine Current Turbines, a subsidiary of IT power, on the Lynmouth project.
-EU research has now identified 106 potential sites for tidal power, 80% round the coasts of Britain.
+EU research has now identified 106 potential sites for tidal power, 80% of which are around the coasts of Britain.
 The best sites are between islands or around heavily indented coasts where there are strong tidal currents.

 D

-A marine turbine blade needs to be only one third of the size of a wind generator to produce three times as much power.
+A marine turbine blade needs to be only one-third of the size of a wind generator to produce three times as much power.
 The blades will be about 20 metres in diameter, so around 30 metres of water is required.
 Unlike wind power, there are unlikely to be environmental objections.
 Fish and other creatures are thought unlikely to be at risk from the relatively slow-turning blades.
 Each turbine will be mounted on a tower which will connect to the national power supply grid via underwater cables.
-The towers will stick out of the water and be lit, to warn shipping, and also be designed to be lifted out of the water for maintenance and to clean seaweed from the blades.
+The towers will stick out of the water and be lit to warn shipping.
+They will also be designed to be lifted out of the water for maintenance and to clean seaweed from the blades.

 E

 Dr Bahaj has done most work on the Alderney site, where there are powerful currents.
-The single undersea turbine farm would produce far more power than needed for the Channel Islands and most would be fed into the French Grid and be re-imported into Britain via the cable under the Channel.
+The single undersea turbine farm would produce far more power than needed for the Channel Islands, and most would be fed into the French grid and imported into Britain via the cable under the Channel.

 F